CHCRowley/asap-coding-challenge/README.md

 # asap-coding-challenge

-Repository for the ASAP February 2025 away day coding challenge.
+This repository is for the ASAP February 2025 away day coding challenge.
+It is a web application created with Flask that is used to display an interactive JavaScript map created with Folium (a Python API for the Leaflet JavaScript library).
+Your task will be to extend this app to make it more useful.

 ## Instructions

 1. Fork the repository to your personal account and clone the repository

-2. Create a virtual environment for the project
+2. Create a virtual Python environment for the project (tested on Python 3.11)

 3. Navigate to the top level project directory and install the requirements using `pip install -r requirements.txt`